ropensci-archive/rdopa/README.md

 **Warning** The DOPA API is still very much in development as is this package.
 Expect things to break.

 [DOPA REST Services Directory](http://dopa-services.jrc.ec.europa.eu/rest/) lists all the available services grouped by thematic tags.
-Currently (in version 0.1.0), the following services are wrapped by `rdopa`:
+Currently, the following services are wrapped by `rdopa`:

 | DOPA Service                       | DOPA tag                           | Function                           |
 |------------------------------------|------------------------------------|------------------------------------|